vippsas/shopware-plugin/README.md

 ## Description

-🌟 Integrated Vipps and MobilePay: With the ePayments plugin, you can seamlessly offer Vipps and MobilePay as payment options, making transactions smoother for your customers.
+🌟 Integrated Vipps and MobilePay: With the Payment plugin, you can seamlessly offer Vipps and MobilePay as payment options, making transactions smoother for your customers.

 📱 Automatic Phone Number Transfer: No more manual entries.
 When customers provide their phone numbers, they're smoothly transferred to their Vipps or MobilePay app, streamlining the checkout process.